 A Classified unit member may request to abridge their leave by submitting a written request to Human Resources.
 Such requests shall be granted at the sole discretion of the District.

 Certificated members must indicate by February 1 of the then current school year if you plan on returning the following school year.
 Failure to so inform the District can be construed as a resignation effective at the end of the then current school year.
 This is true for all leaves, not just child care leaves.

-Both male and female members are eligible for unpaid Child care leave.
-Family Medical Leave Act provisions apply here as well i.e. the member will be covered by medical insurance for 12 weeks.
+Both male and female members are able to request an Unpaid Child Care leave.
+Family Medical Leave Act and California Family Rights Act provisions apply here as well i.e. the member will be covered by medical insurance for up to 12 weeks.

 Regarding Certificated employee's, there is no provision in the Collective Bargaining Agreement that addresses this question.
 However, it is expected that you discuss this matter with your department chair and your principal (or designee) and determine a reasonable, professional course of action.
 In the past, principals have provided opportunities for the long-term substitute and the teacher going on leave to meet ahead of time to facilitate the transition process.